 Contraception – We offer advice on all aspects of contraception in order to assist our patients in determining which method is right for them.

 STD Screening – Sexually transmitted diseases (STDs) are among the most common infectious diseases.
 The United States has the highest rates of STDs in the industrialized world with more than 13 million men and women infected each year.
-They affect men and woman of all types of social and economic background but nearly two-thirds of STD’s occur in teenagers and young adults under 25.
+They affect men and women of all types of social and economic background but nearly two-thirds of STD’s occur in teenagers and young adults under 25.
 They often represent a serious health risk to women and their babies.
 Therefore, we offer discrete, confidential screening for all types of STD’s including AIDS, Herpes, Hepatitis B, Hepatitis C, Gonorrhea and Chlamydia.

 Gardasil HPV Vaccine – This vaccine is recommended by the American College of Obstetricians & Gynecologists for females aged 9-26 years to prevent them from being infected by the genital human papillomavirus (HPV) which is a major risk factor for preinvasive and invasive cervical cancer.